 Where to find the Redirect Module in Sitecore

-If you change the URL of a page in Sitecore and publish it, all internal links within the site will be automatically updated.
+If you change the URL of a page (see below for moving a page) in Sitecore and publish it, all internal links within the site will be automatically updated.
 However, any page outside of the site that links to this page won't.
 You can create a redirect so that when people click on the old URL, they are automatically redirected to the updated URL.

 If you want to create what's called a "short URL", one that is often used in print publications so that the link is easy for people to remember.
 This short URL can then link through to the full actual URL of the page.
 For example www.iamsterdam.com/redirect could link through to this page, which has a longer URL https://www.iamsterdam.com/en/cms-manual/repository/redirect-module.